 - (a) General.
 No team may receive specific assistance in the writing of its brief or the preparation of its oral argument from anyone not a member of that team, including faculty or fellow students.
 The rule allows for general discussion of the legal issues raised by the record at any time and judging and general critique of practice rounds after the brief has been submitted.
-In no case should anyone other than team members write or edit the brief or script any part of the oral argument. - (b) If the problem as announced is based directly on an actual case, no participants may procure a copy of any pleadings or papers actually filed in any trial or appeal of that case.
-Contact with the actual litigants or their attorney is prohibited and constitutes grounds for disqualification. - (c) Purpose.
+In no case should anyone other than team members write or edit the brief or script any part of the oral argument. - (b) Special rule for 2022: No attorney, judge, or any other person who has any first-hand legal or legislative knowledge of the subject matter of this year's problem may provide any assistance of any kind to a team, the team's coaches and advisors, or practice round judges.
+This prohibition does not limit teams' access to publicly available materials if those materials are located through the team's own independent research.
+Violation of this rule is grounds for disqualification. - (c) Purpose.
 In interpreting the assistance rule, it should be emphasized that the purpose of the Competition is to develop the art of appellate advocacy through the participants' own work.